crswll/tailwindcss-theme-swapper/CONTRIBUTING.md

 ## Test `npm run test`
 This runs the **tests** once.

-## Test Watch: `npm run test:watch`
+## Test Watch: `npm run test -- --watch`
-This runs the tests and listens for file updates then runs the tests all over again.
+Runs the tests and listens for file updates.